cite-sa/xwcps/README.md

 * WCPS like:

        for $cov in (coverage1, coverage2, coverage3)

 * All coverages:

        for $cov in (\*)

 * All coverages in specific endpoint:

        for $cov in (\*@endpoint1)*

 * Specific coverage in specific endpoint:

        for $cov in (coverage1@endpoint1)

 #### The Where Clause

 The where clause is used to specify one or more metadata or coverage related criteria for filtering down the returned result.
 Currently combined data and metadata join operations are not allowed in the context of xWCPS.
 Every XPath or WCPS expression evaluating to a boolean result is a valid xWCPS comparison expression.
+To declare an xPath expression the “::” notation should follow the variable.

 ##### Where Clause EBNF